ozbonus/doom-speedrun-analysis/README.md

 This script takes a video of Classic Doom gameplay as input and extracts each frame into a temporary directory.
 Imagemagick then extracts key areas of each frame.
 Next, Tesseract performs and OCR operation on each image.
 Finally, all of this is wrapped up in a nice little file.

 It is not an elegant script.
+Expect it to take an hour or more when dealing with full playthroughs.
 I predominantly wrote it in order to practice writing something in bash.
-The most valuable lesson I learned was that I don't like bash.
+The most valuable lesson I learned was that I don't prefer bash.

 # data.csv